darcys22/godbledger-pythonclient/README.md

 ### Python client for godbledger

+**files**
+transaction.proto -> from the GoDBLedger Source, provides the GRPC protocol definition transaction_pb2.py -> generated python code from GRPC transaction_pb2_grpc.py -> generated python code from GRPC sendtransaction -> example script to send a transaction to GoDBLedger gettrialbalance -> example script to obtain the trial balance from GoDBLedger

 To get started with a python script you will need a copy of the protobuffers.

 ```